sumanbanerjee1/Ensemble_methods/README.md

-# Ensemble_methods
+# Ensemble_methods and Gaussian Mixture Model(GMM)
-it contains the notebooks for Ensemble methods
+it contains the notebooks for Ensemble methods and GMMs